Get

 Suitable For:

 Foxhounds and Beagles are hunting dog breeds with countless qualities that make them smart, loving, loyal, and kind pets.
-But you must respect their energetic natures and the individual needs of each breed.
+However, when looking for a new pet, it’s vital to consider their energetic natures and the individual needs of each breed.

 Ultimately, you need to ask yourself the following question: Can your lifestyle and household meet the needs of the feisty Foxhound or the smaller, less demanding Beagle?
 Only you know the answer!